jbcodeforce/aws-studies/docs/infra/index.md

 **Figure 6: More classical VPC**

-* Non-default subnet has a private IPv4 address, but no public IPv4.
-* You can enable internet access for an EC2 instance launched into a non-default subnet by attaching an internet gateway to its VPC and configure routing table.
-Instances should have either public IP or elastic IP and subnet must have a route to the internet gateway.
-The figure above illustrates a route coming from any IP @ (0.0.0.0/0) goes to the internet gateway.
-Any host in the private network 172.31.0.0/16 can communicate with other hosts in the local network.
+* We can enable internet access for an EC2 instance launched into a non-default subnet by attaching an internet gateway to its VPC and configure routing tables for each subnets.

-* You can make a default subnet into a private subnet by removing the route from the destination 0.0.0.0/0 to the Internet Gateway.
-* Alternatively, to allow an instance in your VPC to initiate outbound connections to the internet but prevents unsolicited inbound connections from the internet, you can use a network address translation (NAT) service for IPv4 traffic.
+* Alternatively, to allow an instance in our VPC to initiate outbound connections to the internet but prevents unsolicited inbound connections from the internet, we can use a network address translation (NAT) service for IPv4 traffic.
 NAT maps multiple private IPv4 addresses to a single public IPv4 address.
 * IPv6 uses Egress only Internet Gateway for outbound requests from a private Subnet.
-For IPv4 oubtound internet traffic from a private subnet, you can use a NAT instance or NAT Gateway
+For IPv4 oubtound internet traffic from a private subnet, we can use a NAT instance or NAT Gateway
 * A NAT device has an Elastic IP address and is connected to the internet through an internet gateway.
 * NAT gateway is deployed inside a subnet and it can scale only inside that subnet.
-For fault tolerance, it is recommended that you deploy one NAT gateway per availability zone
+For fault tolerance, it is recommended that we deploy one NAT gateway per availability zone

-Route tables defines `172.31` as local with `/20` CIDR address range, internal to the VPC.
-Default route to internet goes to the IGW, which has an elastic IP address assigned to it.

-Because the VPC is cross AZs, we need a router to route between subnets.
-(See [TCP/IP summary](https://jbcodeforce.github.io/architecture/tcpip))

 ![](./images/vpc-anim.gif)

 ** figure: Full VPC diagram**

-You can have [VPC endpoint service]() to access a [lot of AWS services](https://docs.aws.amazon.com/vpc/latest/privatelink/aws-services-privatelink-support.html), like S3, privately as those services will be in your VPC.
-You need to ensure there is one interface endpoint for each availability zone.
-You need to pick a subnet in each AZ and add an interface endpoint to that subnet.
+We can have [VPC endpoint service]() to access a [lot of AWS services](https://docs.aws.amazon.com/vpc/latest/privatelink/aws-services-privatelink-support.html), like S3, privately as those services will be in our VPC.
+We need to ensure there is one interface endpoint for each availability zone.
+We need to pick a subnet in each AZ and add an interface endpoint to that subnet.

 TCP traffic is isolated.
 It is part of a larger offering called [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/what-is-privatelink.html) establishes private connectivity between VPCs and services hosted on AWS or on-premises, without exposing data to the internet (No internet gateway, no NAT, no public IP @).

 CIDR Blocks should not overlap between VPCs for setting up a peering connection.
 Peering connection is allowed within a region, across regions, across different accounts

-You can optionally connect your VPC to your own corporate data center using an IPsec AWS managed VPN connection, making the AWS Cloud an extension of your data center.
-A VPN connection consists of a virtual private gateway (VGW) attached to your VPC and a customer gateway located in your data center.
+We can optionally connect our VPC to our own corporate data center using an IPsec AWS managed VPN connection, making the AWS Cloud an extension of our data center.
+A VPN connection consists of a virtual private gateway (VGW) attached to our VPC and a customer gateway located in our data center.

 A virtual private gateway is the VPN concentrator on the Amazon side of the VPN connection.
-A customer gateway is a physical device or software appliance on your side of the VPN connection.
+A customer gateway is a physical device or software appliance on our side of the VPN connection.

 The last elements are the Routing tables.
 As illustrated in the following diagram, main routing table addresses internal to the VPC traffic, while custom tables define how inbound and outbound traffic can be structured within a subnet.